top1944/duckuments/docs/atoms_85_fall2017_projects/11_impicit-coord/10-preliminary-design-document-impicit-coord.md

 Formation keeping and intersection coordination

-* Detection of other duckiebots within field-of-view
+* Detection of other Duckiebots within field-of-view
 * Tracking
 * Prediction